Exclusive: BP may cut oil supply to Caribbean refinery if it stays idle - sources

 In recent weeks, Limetree experienced problems trying to restart the crude unit, according to one of the people familiar with the matter.
 That followed a series of delays due to corrosion uncovered during renovations.

-With the problems the refinery is having, it is less attractive for BP to remain invested, according to sources familiar with the plant.
-The oil major is in the midst of a global overhaul of its operations, with plans to boost renewable investments and cut fossil fuel development, which also now makes this investment less attractive.
+With the problems the refinery is having, it is less attractive for BP to remain involved, according to sources familiar with the plant.
+The oil major is in the midst of a global overhaul of its operations, with plans to boost renewable investments and cut fossil fuel development, which also now makes this contract less attractive.

 At least one vessel carrying crude oil booked by BP has been moored outside the refinery since the end of August, waiting to unload crude loaded from Guyana, according to two sources and data from Refinitiv Eikon.
 Companies usually pay demurrage fees when ships idle without unloading.